LP12 Support

 Contact

-LP12 is not a business entity, but part of the Andries Oberholzer Consulting group of activities, and we do not have a shop or store.
+LP12 is not a commercial business entity, but part of the Andries Oberholzer Consulting group of activities, and we do not have a shop or store.
 We cannot guarantee that we can source spares.
 We rely on our LP12 fundis to assist owners of LP12, Basik, and Axis turntables.
 Feel free to contact us on info@lp12.co.za for general enquiries, else contact the various LP12 fundis listed in the team section.

 Location: